-ICAA defines Purebred as an individual horse with eight generations of like ancestors without any outcrossing to another breed.
+ICAA defines a Purebred as an individual horse with eight generations or more of like ancestors without any outcrossing

 Artwork by Laura Lyon

-For more information on the required characteristics and traits, and on traits that will make a horse ineligible for registration with ICAA, please go to our Registration pages (where you will find a dropdown to Registry Classifications, Requirements (linked below), Ineligible, Genetic Testing, What to Submit, Calculating Rank/Classification, Characteristics, and Photo Do's and Don'ts).
+For more information on the required characteristics and traits, and on traits that will make a horse ineligible for registration with ICAA, please go to our Registration pages (where you will find a dropdown menu to Registry Divisions, Requirements (linked below), Ineligible, Genetic Testing, What to Submit, Calculating Level, and Photo Do's and Don'ts).